Russ Harvey Consulting - Computer and Internet Services

 Works smarter.
 Plays harder.
 Goes further.

-macOS Ventura includes new features and “powerful new ways to get more done.”
-It is available for MacBook 2017 and later.
+macOS Ventura is available for MacBook 2017 and later.
+How to upgrade

 Unlike last year's macOS Monterey, Ventura doesn't confront you with a major overhaul to the interface.
 Instead, it improves the operating system's look, feel, and security, and it adds flexible new features like a family-shared photo library in Photos.
 Ventura continues Apple's push to integrate iOS and macOS.